-As part of the post-treatment surveillance programme for Gyrodactylus salaris in Norway in 2021, 596 salmon juveniles and 25 Arctic char from four watercourses were examined in 2021.
-In addition fins from 510 Arctic char from the lakes Fustvatnet, Mjåvatnet and Ømmervatnet in Fustavassdraget watercourse (Nordland county) were examined.
+In 2022, 657 salmon juveniles from the four watercourses Skibotnvassdraget (205.Z), Signaldalelva (204.Z), and Kitdalselva (204.8Z) in Troms og Finnmark County, and Fustavassdraget (152.Z) in Nordland county, were examined in the post-treatment surveillance programme for Gyrodactylus salaris in Norway.
+In addition fins from 533 Arctic char from the lakes Fustvatnet, Mjåvatnet and Ømmervatnet in Fustavassdraget were examined.
 G. salaris was not detected in any of the examined samples.